beescoop/Obeesdoo/beesdoo_product/readme/DESCRIPTION.rst

 Modification of product module for the needs of beescoop

-- Adds the label bio/ethique/provenance
+- Adds the label bio/ethique/provenance.
+- Adds hazard and FDS labels.
+- Adds a main seller.
+- Calculates total price with VAT and deposit price.
+- Contains some facilitation for label printing.
+- Adds a 'Comments' field for use on labels.
+- Adds deadline for sale and consumption.
+- Adds an 'Ingredients' field.
+- Adds scale labels, sale units, and categories.
+- Generates barcodes.
-- Add a 'Suggested Price' field on products, and a 'Product Margin' field on Partners (Vendors) and Product Categories.
+- Adds a 'Suggested Price' field on products, and a 'Product Margin' field on Partners (Vendors) and Product Categories.
   The first margin is used if set, otherwise the second margin (which has a default value) is used.
 - The reference price on which this margin is applied (supplier price or sale price) can be selected in the general settings.